Book Borrowing Information:

 - Combine synonyms or similar words for an idea with OR

 - Use the truncation symbol * when you want to allow for several spellings or variations on a word

 When keyword searching, if a keyword exists in the subject heading or in the title, the resource is much more likely to be about that topic.
 You can construct sophisticated searches by specifying that your search terms must exist in particular fields of the record.

 When you find a relevant title, scroll down to see the subject headings.

 - Identity (Philosophical concept)

 A few book titles:

-To find documentaries, try a keyword search but restrict the Content Type to Streaming Video, Video Recording, etc.
+To find documentaries, try a keyword search but restrict the Material Type to Video/Film, or Resource Type to Videos.

-eBooks can be found by author, title, keyword/subject terms searching.
+To find eBooks search by author, title, keyword/subject terms.

 Do a search and then limit your search to retrieve only eBooks by Content type.